 ●Scope:

-To confirm the wider impact on all our main businesses, we expanded the targets of scenario analysis to the following seven business domains in FY2023.
+The scenario analysis conducted in FY2023 targeted the following seven business domains to confirm the wider impact on all our main businesses.
 Since each domain has various businesses and the content and degree of impact of risks and opportunities vary according to the business, we conduct a detailed analysis for each business division to identify risks and opportunities that are specific to each business.
 Not stopping at the initiatives of our own company, the analysis covers the entire value chain including the upstream (suppliers) and downstream (customers, users).

 - Energy Systems & Solutions Business